noxthot/ss22_julia_workshop/pages/introduction/index.md

 There are several ways to write and run Julia code:

 1. The Julia [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/) (read-evaluate-print-loop): you can start it by typing `julia` (or the full path to the executable) on the command line.
 The REPL itself comes with four distinct modes that can be very useful to know:
 - **Julia mode** This is the default mode when you start julia.
-You prompt starts with `julia>` and you can type Julia expressions and by pressing enter you see the output of the command.
+The prompt starts with `julia>`.
+There you may type Julia expressions which get evaluated when pressing enter.
+The resulting output will be presented immediately after evaluation.
 \example{```julia
 julia> 1+1
 2